Dictionary » Negative Words » Dishonorable – Meaning, Definition, Synonyms and Antonyms

-The word Dishonorable (adjective) describes something lacking in integrity or deserving of shame, often associated with unethical or immoral actions.
+The word Dishonorable (adjective) describes behavior or character that lacks integrity and deserves blame, often because it’s unethical, unfair, or morally wrong.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Dishonorable correctly in sentences.

 Dishonorable Explained in Depth

-A complete and detailed guide to the word Dishonorable including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Dishonorable, including meaning, definition, examples, etymology, synonyms, and antonyms—plus a few practical ways to recognize the word in formal writing.

 Meanings of Dishonorable

-Dishonorable means showing or involving a lack of honesty, integrity, or moral principles, and deserving of disapproval or shame.
+Dishonorable means showing or involving a lack of honesty, integrity, or moral principles, and deserving of disapproval, shame, or public condemnation.

 Definition

-Dishonorable refers to behavior, actions, or attitudes that bring shame, disrespect, or disgrace, often due to unethical or immoral conduct.
+Dishonorable refers to behavior, actions, or attitudes that bring shame, disrespect, or disgrace—especially when they involve unethical conduct such as lying, betrayal, fraud, or abuse of trust.

 Etymology

-The word dishonorable comes from the prefix “dis-” meaning “not” or “opposite of,” combined with “honorable,” which derives from Latin honorabilis meaning “worthy of honor.”
-The word has been used in English since the 14th century to denote actions or persons lacking in honor or dignity.
+The word dishonorable comes from the prefix “dis-” meaning “not” or “opposite of,” paired with “honorable,” which derives from Latin honorabilis meaning “worthy of honor.”
+In English, the term has been used since the 14th century to describe actions or people seen as lacking honor, dignity, or moral standing.

 Example Sentences